FK Bodø/Glimt: Rollercoaster years

+Financial troubles and promotion battles

 Life in the Adecco League proved harder than most fans had anticipated.
 Many were disappointed when Glimt failed to secure the third place play-off spot they had held during most of the course of the season, finally ending in fifth place.
 The season was tainted by financial difficulties, forcing the team to sell their top scorer Håvard Sakariassen and captain Cato Andrè Hansen to promotion rivals Bryne in the middle of the season.
 This had to be done to stabilize their financial situation, which was so poor that the Norwegian Football Association threatened to not give the team their playing license for next season, which would have resulted disastrously in forced relegation to the second division.

 The poor results towards the end of the season finally prompted the board of the supporters’ club to write an open letter in which the training and alcohol consumption habits of certain unnamed players were criticised.
 In a bizarre twist a few weeks later, the supporters’ club was threatened with a lawsuit in the multi-million class by former coach Trond Sollied, who was briefly mentioned in a by-sentence of the letter as having been in charge when the bad habits of the team had begun.
 All claims were quickly retracted by the supporters’ club.

 In the second season in Adeccoligaen, Bodø/Glimt achieved promotion back to Tippeligaen after two promotion matches – once again, as in 1976 – against Odd.
 Bodø/Glimt was the first team for nine years in Norway to win the promotion matches to Tippeligaen.
 This was also the final match for Bodø/Glimt for the Norwegian legends Erik Hoftun and Kent Bergersen.
 The return to Tippeligaen was a successful one as the team performed well to end in 4th place in 2008, but the next season followed the club trend of struggling after a good season, and Bodø/Glimt was again relegated with a 15th place, second to last in the league.

 In 2013, Bodø/Glimt was again promoted to Tippeligaen, after becoming the winner of Adecco-ligaen.
 Coach Jan Halvor Halvorsen managed to keep Glimt in the top lead for the next two seasons.